SeuntjensLab/Easy_HCR/README.md

 # Easy_HCR

 This is a set of jupyter notebooks made to automate the creation of probe pairs for hybridization chain reactions (HCR).
-It relies and is heavily based on [insitu_probe_generator](https://github.com/rwnull/insitu_probe_generator) by Ryan Null
+It relies and is heavily based on [insitu_probe_generator](https://github.com/rwnull/insitu_probe_generator) by Ryan Null.

-If this notebook is helpfull for your research please cite the following preprint:
+If this notebook is helpfull for your research please cite the following preprint and also the probe generator made by the Özpolat lab:

-Elagoz, A. M. et al. Optimization of Whole Mount RNA multiplexed in situ Hybridization Chain Reaction with Immunohistochemistry, Clearing and Imaging to visualize octopus neurogenesis.
-In preparation.
-(2022).
+Elagoz, A. M., Styfhals, R., Maccuro, S., Masin, L., Moons, L., & Seuntjens, E. (2022).
+Optimization of Whole Mount RNA multiplexed in situ Hybridization Chain Reaction with Immunohistochemistry, Clearing and Imaging to visualize octopus neurogenesis.
+BioRxiv.
+Retrieved from https://www.biorxiv.org/content/10.1101/2022.02.24.481749v1.full.pdf

+Kuehn, E., Clausen, D. S., Null, R. W., Metzger, B. M., Willis, A. D., & Özpolat, B. D. (2021).
+Segment number threshold determines juvenile onset of germline cluster expansion in Platynereis dumerilii.
+Journal of Experimental Zoology Part B: Molecular and Developmental Evolution. https://doi.org/10.1002/jez.b.23100

 These notebooks feature
 + Automated blasting and probe pair filtering to minimize off-target effects